baseride/external-cloudbus-api/Readme_en.rst

 Cloudbus external API usage examples (Baseride)
 ====================================================

-First example python/api2_test.py is Cloudbus API call from Python via HTTP.
+First example -- python/api2_test.py -- is Cloudbus API call from Python via HTTP.

-Query information about user which credentials are used for the call.
+It queries information about user which credentials are used for the call.
-Also, data for the Demo Cloudbus enterprize vehicle query is given
+Also, data for the Demo Cloudbus enterprize vehicle query is requested

-Second example python/socket_test.py is Python realtime websocket event subscriprion.
+Second example -- python/socket_test.py -- is Python realtime websocket event subscriprion.

 Script subscribes for Demo Cloudbus enterprize events which are triggered when vehicles of the enterprize enter its geozones.
 Script uses Twisted framework for demo purposes.